akash98k/live_Object_Detection/README.md

 Detect objects from photo or video

+change yolov3.cfg.txt to yolov3.cfg

-Downlode weight file from the link file is too big https://pjreddie.com/darknet/yolo/
+Downlode weight file from the link, file is too big https://pjreddie.com/darknet/yolo/